icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [kepler.gl](https://kepler.gl/) - Kepler is a data agnostic, WebGL empowered, high-performance web application for geospatial analytic visualizations.
 Additional Information: [API Reference](https://docs.kepler.gl/docs/api-reference).
 - [flowmap-blue](https://flowmap.blue) - Create geographic flow maps representing your data published in Google Sheets.
 Visualize numbers of movements between locations (origin-destination data).
 - [ScapeToad](http://scapetoad.choros.place/index.php) - ScapeToad is a cross-platform, open-source application designed to adjust the size of polygons based on some attribute.
 Use a shapefile as input and output to generate cartograms, geometries whose sizes are distorted based on data.
 - [Omnisci](https://www.omnisci.com/) - Geotemporal enabled high performance database capable of doing GPU accelerated queries.
+- [BlenderGIS](https://github.com/domlysz/BlenderGIS) - BlenderGIS is a free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.

 ### Urban Design Tools and Platforms